How to add your LinkedIn profile to your resume

 Should I put my LinkedIn on my resume?

 Yes, you should put your LinkedIn on your resume to show employers that you have a solid professional network and social media skills.
-Adding your LinkedIn to your resume also allows employers to instant message you if they prefer that over emailing or calling.
+Adding your LinkedIn to your resume also gives employers another way to contact you if they prefer that over emailing or calling.

 But you should only put your LinkedIn on your resume if it’s up-to-date and you have more than a few connections (otherwise, employers may question your networking skills).

 So if you don’t have a LinkedIn profile right now, don’t rush to make one and add it to your resume.
-Instead, take your time building a robust profile with a well-rounded network of connections to add to your next resume.
+Instead, take your time building a robust profile with a well-rounded network of connections to add to your resume in the future.

 How do I add a LinkedIn learning certificate to my resume?